xdy/twodsix-foundryvtt/docs/docs.md

 * Set skills to not use any characteristic for modifiers.

 ## Cepheus Faster Than Light
-To get the system closer to Cepheus Faster Than Light:
+To get the system closer to Cepheus Faster Than Light change the following in the system settings:
-In system settings:

 * Choose the CEL difficulty list.
 * Select the setting to handle difficulties by changing the target number rather than adding/subtracting modifiers.